oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

       ...
     }

-The AS could also return the URL(s) an access token is good for in the token response, illustrated by the example and non-standard return parameter `access_token_resource_server`:
+The authorization server could also return the URL(s) an access token is good for in the token response, illustrated by the example and non-standard return parameter `access_token_resource_server`: